IMPACTED DIESEL MERCEDES VEHICLES

 • On 13 July 2022, Renault and Dacia submitted briefs regarding the first phase of the proceedings contesting the jurisdiction of the Amsterdam District Court and applicability of the new collective action regime, the WAMCA.

 • A hearing was held on 8 December 2022, in which the parties expressed their views on the jurisdiction of the Amsterdam District Court, the applicability of the WAMCA and whether the constituency of Emissions Justice and the other foundations is sufficiently large for the foundations to be representative.
 The judgment of 1 February 2023 can be found here.
 In short, the court ruled that it has jurisdiction, that the constituencies of Emissions Justice and the other foundations are sufficiently large and that the WAMCA does not apply.
+This means that Emissions Justice can demand a declaratory statement on, inter alia, the legality of the defeat devices, but cannot claim damages in these proceedings.
+Such damages claims would need to be litigated in follow-up proceedings.

 Your privacy and our use of cookies